walt-id/waltid-identity/waltid-applications/waltid-wallet-demo-compose/README.md

 Android and iOS demo targets use the SDK default encrypted local persistence.
 Wallet database files are SQLCipher-encrypted, and SDK-managed database keys live in platform-protected storage.
 During local development, reset wallet state through `MobileWallet.deleteWallet()`, by uninstalling the app, or by deleting the app's local data.

+The demo intentionally does not expose persistence-mode toggles in the UI.
+Integrator-managed database keys and custom stores are documented and tested at the SDK layer so the demo stays focused on the production default.

 ## Target status

 - Android and iOS are the supported mobile demo targets for wallet SDK issuance, presentation, platform-backed keys, and persistence.